 Become a kinesthetic learner

-If you want to build a firm foundation it will involve failing but I promise "the dance" will be worth it.
+If you want to build a successful career it will involve failing but I promise "the dance" will be worth it.

 I'll give you an example of this.
 I'm chronically late.
 What if I told you it also drives me nuts when other people are late?
 This is what you would call a walking contradiction.
 I value others being on time but if I'm not respecting people enough to also show up on time I'm not living my values now am I?